 Q: My teenage son had a second spell of bad breathing during a school basketball game.
 Even when he stopped playing, it felt like somebody was sitting on his chest.
 Could this be due to asthma?

 Dr. Bassett: Your suspicions might be warranted, particularly if your son has a history of allergies and asthma.
-Exercise-induced asthma or bronchospasm (EIA or EIB), can be present in more than one-third of those with seasonal allergies and in up to 90 percent of those with chronic asthma.
+Exercise-induced bronchoconstriction or EIB (also called excercise-induced asthma), can be present in more than one-third of those with seasonal allergies and in up to 90 percent of those with chronic asthma.

-Low stress exercise, such as walking, jogging and golf, or fitness involving short bursts, such as biking, baseball, football, volleyball and weight training, tend to be better tolerated by those who have EIA.
+Low-stress exercise, such as walking, jogging and golf, or fitness involving short bursts, such as biking, baseball, football, volleyball and weight training, tend to be better tolerated by those who have EIB.
 Swimming is also a good option because of the humid, warm conditions.

 A peak flow measurement taken before and after exercise and lung function tests performed by an allergist can help to confirm an EIB diagnosis and the proper treatment.

 Dr. Clifford Bassett, an allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (www.allergyreliefnyc.com; Twitter @allergyreliefny).
 He is also on the faculty of NYU School of Medicine and Cornell University Medical College in New York City.